February 5th, 2011 - by Jessica Espinoza

 Green Organic Mama’s “Probiotic Foods: Salted Lemons, & Miso”

 And for something a little different:

 Kelly the Kitchen Kop’s “Fermented Lemonade Punch from Nourishing Traditions”

 The Healthy Home Economist’s “Fermented (Hindu) Lemonade”

 Nature Mom’s Blog’s “Friday Favorite: Limoncello”

-Disclosure: This post contains affiliate links and/or ads.
+Disclosure: This post may contain affiliate links and/or ads.
 We only recommend products or services that we have personally tried and love.
 When you make a purchase through any of these links, we earn a small commission on each sale, which allows us to cover a portion of the cost of this site.
 This has no effect on your sale price and is simply a cost of doing business for the company you are purchasing from.
 All funds received help with the continued maintenance of this website and free content.
 You can view it like leaving a tip.
 Thank you!
 Read our full terms and conditions here.

 Jessica is a real food nut, coconut everything enthusiast, avid reader and researcher, blossoming yogi, and animal lover.
 She has had a life-long passion for food and being in the kitchen is where she is the happiest.
 She began helping her mother cook and bake around the age of three and she's been in the kitchen ever since, including working in a restaurant in her hometown for almost a decade, where she worked every position before finally becoming the lead chef.
 Jessica started Delicious Obsessions in 2010 as a way to help share her love for food and cooking.
 Since then, it has grown into a trusted online resource with a vibrant community of people learning to live healthy, happy lives through real food and natural living.